alexwesch/mini-project-2/README.md

 ### [Assignment](assignment.md)

 ## Project/Goals
-Project goals is to become more framilar with API calls
+Project goals are to become more familiar with making API calls and parsing the results.

 ## Process
 ### Register for API access for the three sources.
 Read documentation for url and endpoints.